 To learn about our New York Notary Training Course, click the About the Course link on our home page.

-A notary public is authorized to witness signatures, administer oaths, and certify copies of certain documents.
-Their primary role is to deter fraud by verifying the identities of signers and ensuring the authenticity of documents.
-At Notary New York we train people who want to pass the New York Notary exam.
+A notary public can witness signatures, administer oaths, and certify copies of some documents.
+Their primary role is to prevent fraud by confirming signers’ identities and ensuring the authenticity of documents.
+Consequentlly, notaries play a valuable role in society.
+At Notary New York, we train students to pass the New York Notary exam.

 Requirements to Become a Notary Public in New York:

-1. Eligibility: Be at least 18 years old.
+Eligibility: You need to be at least 18 years old.

-Be a resident of New York State or have an office or place of business in the state.
+Be a resident of New York State or maintain an office or place of business in the state.

-3. Application: Complete the application provided by the New York Department of State.
+Application: Fill out the application provided by the New York Department of State.

-4. Background Check: Undergo a background check as part of the application process.
+Background Check: A background check is part of the application process.
+Some recent criminal convictions can keep you from being a notary.

 Steps to Become a Notary Public in New York:

-1. Pass the New York Notary Exam: You must pass a test to assure you understand the New York Notary Law.
+Pass the New York Notary Exam: You must pass the test to assure you understand the New York Notary Law.

-2. Await your Exam Results: The state will inform you if you passed or failed.
+Await your Exam Results: All in all, the state will notify you if you passed or not.

-3. Prepare Your Application: Download the notary public application form from the Department of State’s website.
+Prepare Your Application: Get the notary public application form from the Department of State website.

-4. Submit Your Application: Include the required application fee of $60.00 with your completed application.
+Submit Your Application: Include the required $60.00 application fee with your completed application.

 Mail your application and fee to the address specified on the form.

-5. File Your Oath: File your oath of office with the state and submit it along with your application to the Department of State.
+File Your Oath: Submit your oath of office to the state, accompanied by with your application to the Department of State.

-6. Await Receipt of Your Commission: When your application is processed and approved, you will receive a commission certificate from the New York Department of State.
+Await Receipt of Your Commission: When your application is processed and if your application meets the requirements and is subsequently approved, New York Commission will send you a commission certificate.

-7. Obtain Your Notary Supplies: Purchase a notary seal and a record book (required by law) from an authorized vendor.
+Obtain Your Notary Supplies: Buy a notary seal and a record book (required by law) from an authorized agent.
+These are required tools needed to perform notarial acts.

 Maintaining Your Notary Commission: